Distance by de-correlation: Computing distance with heterogeneous grid cells: Results

-To further demonstrate that the behavioral data collected by Tennant et al. (2018) is consistent with a distance coding scheme that leverages heterogeneity in grid properties, we perform a decoding analysis on simulated noisy grid cell populations (see Appendix \ref{appendix section: decoding analysis}, for more details).
-We find that, if we set $\lambda = 0.8$ m and $\sigma_\lambda = 0.05$ m, a similar trend to that observed in the Tennant et al. (2018) emerges (compare Fig. \ref{fig:distance_decoding}C with Fig. \ref{fig:distance_decoding}B).
+To demonstrate that the behavioral data collected by Tennant et al. (2018) could be explained by a distance coding scheme that leverages heterogeneity in grid properties, we perform a decoding analysis on simulated noisy grid cell populations (see Sec. \ref{subsection: decoding analysis}, for more details).
+We find that, setting $\lambda = 0.8$ m and $\sigma_\lambda = 0.05$ m [values found in an individual grid module analyzed by Redman et al. (2025)], a similar trend to that observed in the Tennant et al. (2018) emerges (compare Fig. \ref{fig:distance_decoding}C with Fig. \ref{fig:distance_decoding}B).
 The decoding error is approximately $0.0$ m when the ``target location'' is at the first grid spacing ($x = 1 \cdot \lambda = 0.8$ m).
 When the target location is at three grid spacings ($x = 3 \cdot \lambda = 2.4$ m), the decoding error is around $-1.0$ m.
 When the target location is increased to four grid spacings ($x = 4 \cdot \lambda = 3.2$ m), the decoding error improves to approximately $-0.5$ m.
-And by six grid spacings ($x = 6 \cdot \lambda = 4.8$ m), the decoding error becomes nearly $-1.5$ m.
-This general consistency with experimental findings supports our hypothesis that grid cells with variable grid properties may underlie the coding of distance.
+By six grid spacings ($x = 6 \cdot \lambda = 4.8$ m), the decoding error becomes nearly $-1.5$ m.
+Other choices of $\lambda$ and $\sigma_\lambda$ can also generate such patterns (Fig. \ref{fig:distance_decoding_vs_grid_spacing}A, B), but not all combinations lead to error vs. distance relationships that are consistent with the data.
+This makes specific predictions about the grid properties that Tennant et al. would have found had they recorded from MEC.